Mikkel Damsgaard: Brentford

-On 10 August 2022, Damsgaard joined English Premier League club Brentford for a €15 million fee on a five-year deal.
+On 10 August 2022, Damsgaard joined English club Brentford for a €15 million fee on a five-year deal.
 On 17 September 2024, Damsgaard scored his first goal for the club when he scored Brentford's second goal in a 3–1 win over Leyton Orient in the EFL Cup.
-The following month, on 9 November, Damsgaard scored his first league goal in a 3–2 win over Bournemouth.
+The following month, on 9 November, Damsgaard scored his first Premier League goal in a 3–2 win over Bournemouth.
 On 22 January 2025, Damsgaard signed a new contract with the club through 2030 with an option for a further year.
 Damsgaard was voted Supporters' Player of the Year and Players' Player of the Year at Brentford's 2024–25 end-of-year awards.

 International career

 On 21 June 2021, Damsgaard scored a goal in a 4–1 win over Russia in the UEFA Euro 2020, to become the youngest Danish player to score at the European Championship, aged 20 years 353 days.
 In the Euro 2020 semi-finals, he scored the first goal against England with the tournament's only freekick goal.
 However Denmark eventually lost 2–1 after extra-time.